vacp2p/rfc/content/docs/rfcs/51/README.md

 > *Note*: Because *all* shards distribute payload defined in [14/WAKU2-MESSAGE](spec/14/) via [protocol buffers](https://developers.google.com/protocol-buffers/), the pubsub topic name does not explicitly add `/proto` to indicate protocol buffer encoding.
-We use `rshard` to indicate it is a relay shards; further shard types might follow in the future.
+We use `rshard` (as well as `rs` as the ENR key) to indicate these are relay shard clusters; further shard types might follow in the future.

 From an app point of view, a subscription to a content topic `waku2/xxx` on a static shard would look like: